ishaanthakur/Fibonacci-Assembly/README.md

 # Fibonacci-Assembly

-Assembly code for displaying LED light corresponding to the corresponding fibonacci number on a micro-controller.
+Assembly code for displaying LED light corresponding to the respective fibonacci number on a micro-controller.